IgniteUI/help-topics/topics/02_Controls/igHtmlEditor/01_igHtmlEditor_Adding_igHtmlEditor.md

 		 @(Html.Infragistics().Loader().ScriptPath(Url.Content ("js")).CssPath(Url.Content("css")).Render())
 		 ```

 		The Resources method invocation is not required when using the Infragistics Loader ASP.NET MVC Helper because the loader infers which resources to include based off of the other Infragistics helpers used in a given View.
-This is only valid if the Ignite UI controls are also instantiated with ASP.NET MVC helpers.
+This is only valid if the %%ProductName%% controls are also instantiated with ASP.NET MVC helpers.

 	2. Initialize the igHtmlEditor